NJCrain/health-tracker/README.md

 # Health Tracker
-health tracker is an app built to help maintain a healthy lifestyle, and provide some inspiration along the way.
+Health Tracker is an app built to help maintain a healthy lifestyle, and provide some inspiration along the way.

 # Change Log
 ## 1/8/19